patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-31-how-to-rock-first-tips.md

 header = "/assets/how_to_rock/banner.jpeg"
 +++

 After working for some time collaborating with open source/free software projects, I started to help newcomers to contribute and push the development further with good practices.

-The following post will try to itemize some important tips that can be used for software collaboration and personal projects.
+This post will try to itemize some important tips that can be used for software collaboration and personal projects, hopefully it'll help you to have a solid ground of good practices and advices for your contributions in a project.
+It contains information abut good code practices, a simple guide of helpful API design, code organization, comments, naming variables, development flow and self-criticism.
+Please enjoy, and any feedback (including critics) is much appreciated!

 <!-- more -->